Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 77. What is Biot’s breathing?

-A breathing pattern in which short episodes of rapid, uniform deep breaths are followed by 10-30 seconds of apnea
+Biot’s breathing is a pattern where short episodes of rapid, deep breaths are followed by 10-30 seconds of apnea.

 78. What is tachypnea?